 If you regularly contribute to your RRSPs and you also regularly donate in the form of a pre-authorized contribution plan (like I have for my TD e-series funds), you regularly donate to charities or pay for child care costs, you can choose to forgo the big tax return at the end of the year and just get a bigger pay cheque bi-weekly or monthly or whenever you get paid.

 Most people would want to get a bigger pay cheque because otherwise, you are giving an interest-free loan to the government (the government already takes so much, why would we want to give them even more?).
 If they give you a loan (e.g. if you over-contributed to your TFSA) they ding you like heck, but when they do it to us, they just turn their back.
 Sigh… C’est la vie 🙁

 If you are interested in getting less taxes dinged on each pay cheque, here are the steps you need to take in order to do so:

 - Make sure you have all the slips and receipts etc. for your child care costs or your charitable donations that you regularly make, employment expenses you would normally fill out on your T777, interest expenses on investment loans, and even rental losses.

-- Find out who your human resources/ payroll deductible person at your place of work is, because you will have to give the CRA their contact information and and they can set it up through payroll to deduct less taxes of your paycheque
+- Find out who your human resources/ payroll deductible person at your place of work is because you will have to give the CRA their contact information and they can set it up through payroll to deduct less taxes from your paycheque

-- Et voila, you will get less taxes taken off your paycheque in about a few week to months
+- Et voila, you will get fewer taxes taken off your paycheque in a few weeks to months

 The reasons why I’m not filling out the T1213: